ozthe2/Powershell/WorkSpecific/AccountDeprovisioning/README.md

-This suite of three functions is used to deprovision expired accounts.
+This suite of four functions is used to deprovision expired accounts.
 Each function can be used individually if required.

 Get-UserForDeprovisioning